20 Warning Signs of Liver Damage to Never Ignore

 It may very well be your most important organ.
 Listen to it.

 Your liver does a lot for your health.
-As one of the body’s largest organs, it’s responsible for metabolic functions like converting nutrients from your diet so your body can use them and making sure toxic substances are flushed out before they cause any harm.
+As one of the body’s largest organs, it’s responsible for metabolic functions like converting nutrients from your diet so your body can use them and making sure toxic substances are flushed out before they cause any harm, according to the Institute for Quality and Efficiency in Health Care.
 When your liver is in trouble, though, there are a handful of ways it lets you know—and here are 20 signs of liver damage to watch out for.
-And, as liver problems commonly stem from excess alcohol consumption, you may want to consider taking our test to see if your boozing habits are healthy or not.
+And, as these signs of liver problems commonly stem from excess alcohol consumption, you may want to consider taking our test to see if your boozing habits are healthy or not.